-It is important to note that there can be overlap between medical and psychosocial causes.
-For instance, if a man is obese, blood flow changes can affect his ability to maintain an erection, which is a physical cause.
-However, he may also have low self-esteem, which can impact erectile function and is a psychosocial cause.
+It is also important to note that there can be an overlap between medical and psychosocial causes.
+For instance, if a person is obese, blood flow changes can affect that person’s ability to maintain an erection, which is a physical cause.
+However, the person may also have low self-esteem, impacting erectile function, which is a psychosocial cause.

 Does riding a bicycle cause ED?

 Questions remain about the effects on men’s health of riding a bicycle.